Profiles in Resilience: Staying Connected With Students During the Pandemic

 April 29, 2021

 In what has been the hardest year in recent memory, Teach For America Colorado's teachers are showing up stronger than ever to support our state's most underserved students.
-We're telling their stories — see below for Virginia's and take a look at Denver teacher Piper Mik's reflections on a year of remote learning.
+We're telling their stories — see below for Virginia’s and take a look at more Profiles in Resilience.

 In the midst of a global pandemic, Virginia Mullgrav (Colorado ‘14) has found unique ways to stay connected with her students.